ali-hai-der/smart-slugify/PUBLISHING.md

 1. **`publish.yml`** - Publishes on every push to main (when src/ or pyproject.toml changes)
 2. **`publish-on-tag.yml`** - Publishes only when you create version tags (RECOMMENDED)

+**Important:** Both workflows run the full test suite (18 test combinations across 3 operating systems and 6 Python versions) before publishing.
+Publishing only happens if all tests pass.

 ## Setup Instructions

 ### Step 1: Create a PyPI Account